1 - Overview

 Caution

-4. After the usage change is completed, check on the Firewall list page whether the resource’s usage status has changed to unused.
+4. When the use status change is complete, check whether the resource’s use status has changed to not use on the Firewall List page.

 2.1 - Firewall Logging

-1. You can create a bucket in Object Storage to store Firewall logs or use an existing bucket.
-To create a bucket, refer to Object Storage creation.
+1. To store firewall logs, you can create a bucket in Object Storage or use an already created bucket.
+To create a bucket, refer to Creating Object Storage.

 Notice

-Firewall Logging list inquiry
+Viewing Firewall Logging List

-To view the Firewall Logging list, follow these steps.
+To view the Firewall Logging list, follow these steps:

 Resource IDFirewall ID